The Real Reason You're Feeling Unmotivated To Workout Everyday

 Is it your health?

-Once you know your why and have identified your core values you can reverse engineer it to constantly remind yourseld on why you're doing this.
+Once you know your why and have identified your core values you can reverse engineer it to constantly remind yourself on why you're doing this.

 Your core values will also change over time.
 So periodically, you'll want to get clear on what has caused those changes and if you need to shift or change your fitness goals.